johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript-2.md

 I can Command-Control click on other things, like this class, and I get different options -- add method or property in this case.

+Those are all local transformations, but it's a bit more interesting when I want to make a something like rename, which spans files.
+I want to rename this method named "darker".
+I'll hold down Command-Control and click on it, then choose rename.

+    [Command-Control click on "darker" on line XX and choose "Rename"]

+When I do that, Xcode collapses things down and shows me all the slices of code that will be affected by this name change across my project.
+When I start typing a new name, I'll see it reflected in all of those call sites, including this one down here in Objective-C. I can change the paraemter name too, but I think what I've got is working.

+I'll click "Rename" and thats it.